 This selective tagging mechanism in natural antibodies has been valuable in engineering antibody-based probes that let them purify and study different types of proteins within cells.
 One technique, epitope tagging, involves fusing an epitope to a protein of interest and using fluorescently labeled antibodies to make those proteins visible - but only in fixed, dead cells.

 Now epitope tagging is getting help - a genetically encoded probe that works in living cells.
-The researchers call it a "Frankenbody", obviously tweaking the culture wars where regressive environmental activists and academics in the New York University Langer Journalism Department label everything to do with genetics "Franken-" (not realizing Frankenstein was a graft jump-started by random energy bursts, ancient science they actually accept), because they have taken the binding regions of a normal antibody, the "sticky parts," and grafted them to a different scaffold that remains stable in live cells but retains the specificity of the antibody.
+The researchers call it a "Frankenbody", obviously tweaking the culture wars where regressive environmental activists and academics in the New York University Arthur L. Carter Journalism Institute label everything to do with genetics "Franken-" (not realizing Frankenstein was a graft jump-started by random energy bursts, ancient science they actually accept), because they have taken the binding regions of a normal antibody, the "sticky parts," and grafted them to a different scaffold that remains stable in live cells but retains the specificity of the antibody.

 Frankenbody labeling mitochondria.
 Image: Ning Zhao/Colorado State University

 "We're interested in intracellular antibodies because you can use them as imaging reagents in a live cell," said Colorado State University Assistant Professor Tim Stasevich.
 "You don't need a tag, like a Green Fluorescent Protein, because instead you have this fluorescent antibody that will bind to your protein that you want to visualize."